dalyIsaac/Whim/docs/intro/troubleshooting.md

 To get around this, Whim has <xref:Whim.IWindowProcessor>s.
 These are used to tell Whim to ignore specific window messages (see [Event Constants](https://learn.microsoft.com/en-us/windows/win32/winauto/event-constants)).
 For example, the <xref:Whim.FirefoxWindowProcessor> ignores all events until the first [`EVENT_OBJECT_CLOAKED`](https://learn.microsoft.com/en-us/windows/win32/winauto/event-constants#:~:text=EVENT_OBJECT_CLOAKED) event is received.
 The <xref:Whim.TeamsWindowProcessor> automatically minimizes any compact mode windows.

+These can be added to the <xref:Whim.IWindowProcessorManager>, via the <xref:Whim.IContext>.
+For more, see the [`IContext`](../script/architecture/context.md) scripting documentation.

 ## Window launch locations

 Windows can launch windows in different locations.
 Additionally, interacting with some untracked windows like the Windows Taskbar can break focus tracking in Whim.